N.Ireland set for fresh elections over post-Brexit impasse

 Many unionists also argue the pact is threatening the delicate balance of peace between the pro-Irish nationalist community and those in favour of continued union with the UK.

-The measures, which effectively keep Northern Ireland in the European Union's single market and customs union, were agreed to avoid the return of a hard land border with the neighbouring Republic of Ireland.
+The measures, which effectively keep Northern Ireland in the European Union's single market and customs union, were agreed to avoid the return of a hard land border with the neighbouring Republic of Ireland which remains an EU member.

 Eliminating that hard border was a key strand of the 1998 Good Friday Agreement, which ended three decades of sectarian violence in Northern Ireland.

-Pro-Irish party Sinn Fein scored a historic first elections win in May, further complicating efforts to restore power-sharing.
+Pro-Irish party Sinn Fein scored a historic first electoral victory in May, further complicating efforts to restore power-sharing.

 DUP leader Jeffrey Donaldson said Wednesday he had reiterated to Heaton-Harris the need "to clear away the debris of the protocol".
 An election would do little to resolve the standoff, he said.